isomerpages/moe-peiyingpri/_events-and-programmes/Events and Programmes.md

 variant: tiptap
 ---
 <h3><strong>Events and Programmes</strong></h3>
+<h4>International Friendship Day (IFD)</h4>
+<p>International Friendship Day (IFD) was commemorated on 17 April 2025.
+The theme for International Friendship Day (IFD) 2025 is “Forging Friendships in A Complex World”.
+For this year’s IFD Commemoration, the Character and Citizenship Education (CCE) department put together an assembly programme and a series of activities for both CCE-FTGP lessons as well as recess activities to emphasise the importance of our country's role in the region and fostering strong bonds with our neighbours.</p>
+<p>During our school assembly, students learnt about ASEAN countries, with
+a special focus on Malaysia, the 2025 ASEAN Chair.
+Students learnt more about the culture in Malaysia, language, food, and people.
+A specially prepared video featuring our students from the ASEAN countries also helped to connect us across borders.
+The assembly ended on a vibrant note with a performance of a traditional Malaysian dance.</p>
+<p>Recess activities were carried out to complement the learning from the
+assembly programme.
+Students gained knowledge about the flags and currencies of the ASEAN countries.
+Through answering quizzes, students were actively engaged in showing their understanding of International Friendship Day.
+They also wrote well wishes to their friends from ASEAN countries.</p>
+<p>We hope that these learning experiences will reinforce the understanding
+of Singapore's relations with neighbouring countries and beyond.</p>
+<p></p>
 <h4>Hari Raya Celebration 2025 at Peiying Primary School</h4>
 <div class="iframe-wrapper">
 <iframe height="500" width="800" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSRhpYcBRFNDXcnmSHMaDrH8mHhogpICIG4seVM-zAJyKDsAvIwlajfElf5XrAgjSqG5-beo1S7t3UF/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>